 There are important facial nerves and blood vessels in your face and neck.
 Only a highly skilled Surgeon knows how to best work around these nerves and vessels in the safest way possible during a facelift procedure to reduce potential complication risks from a Facelift, such as the loss of facial sensations and/or skin, muscle, blood vessels or nerve damage).

 Want to see “before and after” photos of SMAS Facelift Surgery?
 Want to meet our SURGERY team?

 Visit our Before and After Facelift Surgery Photos or Register to come to one of our FREE information evening events.

 Ask which EVENTS our Facelift Specialists (Dr Douglas McManamny, Dr Geoff Barnett and Dr Richard Maxwell) will be attending.

-OR schedule your confidential facial rejuvenation consultation by calling a Patient Care Advisor on (03) 8849 1444 or sending an enquiry form, below.
+OR schedule your confidential facial rejuvenation consultation by calling a Patient Care Coordinator on (03) 8849 1444 or sending an enquiry form, below.

 What Can I Expect During My Facelift Recovery?

 In a consultation with your Facelift Specialist Surgeon, you will be given specific information about what to expect.